lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 IDLE == Ready
 Context switching relies on *timer interrupts* where timer interrupts will allow OS to make a decision on whether or not to continue the process or switch it to another process (block).
 During context switching, the system does no useful work

+### Reasons for context switch
+1. Interrupt within current process which causes scheduler to free up CPU and allocate it to another process.
+2. Blocked state (waiting for IO/ Event) - only for pre-emptive OS.

+### Pre-emptive vs non pre-emptive
+Pre-emptive means that CPU can be taken away by running process at *any time* by OS.
+Non pre-emptive means that once the CPU has been allocated the process, the process will will keep the CPU until it realeases the CPU either by terminating or *requesting* for IO/ event wait.

+## Threads

+A thread (lightweight process) contains:
+1. thread id
+2. program counter
+3. register set (general purpose/ status registers)
+4. stack space

+A thread shares the following with other threads in the same process:
+1. code section
+2. data section
+3. OS resources

+Process: Process control block (PCB)
+Thread: Thread control block (TCB)

+### Pros and cons of threading
+- Pros: Extremely efficient inter-task and task-OS communication due to *shared memory*
+- Cons: Tasks cannot be protected from each other